A Meta-Analysis of Jolly Phonics

 Final Grade: A-: More than 4 studies, with a mean ES above .70

-The program includes the following evidence-based principles: phonics and direct instruction.
+The program includes the following evidence-based types of instruction: phonics, morphology, spelling, phonemic awareness, and direct instruction.

 Written by, Nathaniel Hansford